200 (Criminal Minds)

-"200" is the fourteenth episode of the ninth season of the American police procedural crime drama television series Criminal Minds, and is the 200th episode overall, which aired on CBS on February 5, 2014.
-The episode was written by Rick Dunkle and directed by Larry Teng.
+"200" is the fourteenth episode of the ninth season of the American police procedural crime drama television series Criminal Minds, and the 200th episode overall, The episode aired on CBS on February 5, 2014, and was written by Rick Dunkle and directed by Larry Teng.

 At the time of its initial release, the episode was watched by 12.92 million viewers and received mixed reviews but television critics praised A.J.
 Cook's performance.

 Plot

 After being abducted at the end of the previous episode, JJ (A. J. Cook) wakes restrained.
 She recognizes her captor, who drugs her.

 In a flashback to the U.S. Operations Camp in Afghanistan in 2010, JJ meets with Section Chief Erin Strauss (Jayne Atkinson).
 JJ has been assigned to a task force that is looking for Osama bin Laden, and will interrogate female suspects without the brutality used on male suspects.
 JJ meets Mateo Cruz (Esai Morales); Michael Hastings (Tahmoh Penikett); and Tivon Askari (Faran Tahir), her interpreter.

 In the present day, the Behavioral Analysis Unit (BAU) learns of her disappearance and that she previously worked with their new Section Chief, Cruz, who is also missing.
-While looking through JJ’s old office, Rossi (Joe Mantegna) and Blake (Jeanne Tripplehorn) find documents about JJ’s 2010 mission, code-named "Integrity".
-Hotch (Thomas Gibson) goes to the Department of State to see Under Secretary of State for Arms Control and International Security Affairs Rosemary Jackson (Debrah Farentino), the creator of JJ’s taskforce.
+While looking through JJ's old office, Rossi (Joe Mantegna) and Blake (Jeanne Tripplehorn) find documents about JJ's 2010 mission, code-named "Integrity".
+Hotch (Thomas Gibson) goes to the Department of State to see Under Secretary of State for Arms Control and International Security Affairs Rosemary Jackson (Debrah Farentino), the creator of JJ's taskforce.
 Under Secretary Jackson reveals Tivon Askari as the perpetrator, but, to avoid government scandal, bans the BAU from the investigation.
 Despite the ban, Hotch calls in reinforcements: Emily Prentiss (Paget Brewster), former BAU agent, now head of Interpol.

 The BAU classifies Askari as a serial killer and identifies his pattern.
 Askari tortures JJ and Cruz with water boarding, electrocution, and, for JJ, attempted rape, in order to get security codes to “Integrity”.
 JJ realizes that Askari is working with someone else, and, although the team initially suspects Cruz, Hastings is the real mole.
 His death via a roadside bomb in Afghanistan, which caused JJ to miscarry, was faked.

 While the team looks for JJ and Cruz, "Blackbird", JJ, appears on Garcia (Kirsten Vangsness)’s computer screen.
 She and Kevin (Nicholas Brendon) are apprehended for their hacking, but are able to relay JJ's location.
 Prentiss and Hotch find JJ just in time to prevent Askari from killing her.
 JJ and Prentiss fight Hastings, which culminates in his death by falling off the roof.
 Later, the team and Prentiss celebrate at a bar and say farewell to Prentiss before she heads back to London.